Lenny12311212/MyScheduleISaves/README.md

 # MySchedueISaves - Not affiliated with TVGS
-An app that lets you import, duplicate, delete and customize Schedule I saves.
+An app that lets you import, duplicate, delete and customize Schedule I / Schedule 1 saves.
 You can download it in [releases](https://github.com/Lenny12311212/MySchedueISaves/releases).

 ---